 Novelis Inc., formed in Canada on September 21, 2004, and its subsidiaries, is the world's leading aluminum rolled products producer.
 We produce aluminum sheet and light gauge products where the end-use destination of the products includes the construction and industrial, beverage and food cans, foil products and transportation markets.
-As of March 31, 2005, we had operations on four continents, North America, South America, Asia and Europe, through 37 operating plants and three research facilities in 12 countries.
+As of June 30, 2005, we had operations on four continents, North America, South America, Asia and Europe, through 36 operating plants and three research facilities in 11 countries.
 In addition to aluminum rolled products plants, our South American businesses include bauxite mining, alumina refining and smelting facilities that are integrated with the rolling plants in Brazil.
 We are the only company of our size and scope focused solely on aluminum rolled products markets and capable of local supply of technically sophisticated products in all of these geographic regions.

 The accompanying unaudited condensed consolidated and combined financial statements should be read in conjunction with our audited combined financial statements and accompanying notes filed with the U.S. Securities and Exchange Commission (SEC) in our Annual Report on Form 10-K for the year ended December 31, 2004.
 References herein to "Novelis", the "Company", "we", "our", or "us" refer to Novelis Inc. and its subsidiaries unless the context specifically requires otherwise.
 The accompanying (a) condensed combined balance sheet as of December 31, 2004, which has been derived from audited financial statements, and (b) unaudited condensed consolidated and combined financial statements have been prepared pursuant to the rules and regulations of the SEC.
 Certain information and note disclosures normally included in annual financial statements prepared in accordance with generally accepted accounting principles in the United States of America (GAAP) have been condensed or omitted pursuant to those rules and regulations, although we believe that the disclosures made are adequate to make the information not misleading.
-In the opinion of management, the accompanying condensed consolidated and combined financial statements recognize all adjustments of a normal recurring nature considered necessary to fairly state our financial position as of March 31, 2005 and December 31, 2004, and our results of operations and our cash flows for the three months ended March 31, 2005 and 2004.
+In the opinion of management, the accompanying condensed consolidated and combined financial statements recognize all adjustments of a normal recurring nature considered necessary to fairly state our financial position as of June 30, 2005 and December 31, 2004; our results of operations for the three months and six months ended June 30, 2005 and 2004; and our cash flows for the six months ended June 30, 2005 and 2004.